antonfirsov/docs/2023/10-Oct/maui-net8-rc2/maui-net8-rc2.md

 ## Bonus 2: Xcode 15 and Android API 34

-Xamarin developers can now use Xcode 15 to target the latest versions (e.g iOS 17, iPad 17), and build for Android API 34 in order to be compliant with store policies.
+Xamarin developers can now use [Xcode 15 to target the latest versions (e.g iOS 17, iPadOS 17)](https://github.com/xamarin/xamarin-macios/releases/tag/xamarin-ios-16.4.0.18), and target [Android API 34](https://learn.microsoft.com/xamarin/android/release-notes/13/13.2) in order to be compliant with store policies.
 To do this, install Visual Studio 17.8 Preview 3 or the latest stable version of Visual Studio for Mac and configure your environment as usual.
 This does not provide newer platform APIs, but does enable existing projects to continue building while you complete your upgrades to .NET 8 and .NET MAUI regardless of the [Xamarin end-of-support date next year](https://dotnet.microsoft.com/platform/support/policy/xamarin).

 ## How to update